CooperativeActivities/crac-core/README.md

 -----------------------------------------------------------------

-**Returns all tasks of logged in user, divided in the TaskParticipationTypes**
+**Returns all tasks of logged in user, divided in the TaskParticipationTypes, but only if they are not completed**

 ##### *Request:*